 Make sure it has a reverse function.

-Must look for sausage attachment
+Must look for the sausage attachment

 Nothing but stainless steel